PM Entertainment: The Harvey Entertainment Company (2000–2002)

 PM Entertainment's business model changed in the late '90s to accommodate distributors' requirement that films hire bankable names for projects, and they began making films such as Inferno with Jean-Claude van Damme which greatly affected their profit margin.
 Joseph Merhi and Richard Pepin sold the company to The Harvey Entertainment Company in early 2000 $6.5 million in cash and a further $1.45 million in stock.
 George Shamieh remained as head of the company under the new owners.
 The company continued to produce star vehicles such as Layover with David Hasselhoff and Camouflage with Leslie Nielsen, but Shamieh departed the company in late 2000 due to financial restructuring of The Harvey Entertainment Company.

 CineTel Films was brought in to market the library of PM Entertainment and sell rights for upcoming productions Con Express and Lost Treasure with Stephen Baldwin.
 These would be the last films produced under the PM Entertainment banner.
 Facing liquidation, in 2001, The Harvey Entertainment Company sold off its assets, excluding PM Entertainment, to Classic Media, although PM Entertainment remained in the hands of Harvey chief Roger Burlage, which later placed the company up for sale, and two years later, the company sold PM Entertainment and its library of over 150 films and 2 TV series to Echo Bridge Entertainment, who also acquired the assets of CineTel Films.
+In 2021, as part of Echo Bridge's folding into SP Distribution, PM Entertainment Group's library was sold to FilmRise, which 4 years later would be acquired by Shout!
+Studios, which now owns the rights to the PM Entertainment Group catalog, however Minerva Pictures still handles international distribution rights to the catalog such as Pure Danger and Running Red.